-- QNAP disclaims any responsibility for product damage/malfunction or data loss/recovery due to misuse or improper installation of hard disks in any occasions for any reasons. - Note that if a hard drive (new or used) which has never been installed on the NAS before is installed, the hard drive will be formatted and partitioned automatically and all the disk data will be cleared.
+- QNAP is not responsible for product damage/malfunction or data loss due to misuse or improper installation of hard disks. - Note when a drive is installed in a QNAP NAS for the first time, the drive will be automatically formatted and all the data on disk will be cleared. - For information on QTS NAS migration, go to docs.qnap.com and check "Migrating from Old NAS" section.